 Death penalty apologists, eager to shift the debate into their own terms to better control the discussion, quickly jumped to the conclusion that this meant Francis postulated the death penalty to be “intrinsically evil” (i.e. never permissible in any situation.)
 Nevertheless, what Francis said is what Francis said: not that capital punishment is intrinsically evil, but that it is contrary to the Gospel.

 This is, in my view, factual.
-The only instance (that I’m aware of) of a case of death penalty in the Gospel (apart from the Crucifixion that victimized Jesus Himself — an innocent man, I remind you) is the episode where the Pharisees asked Jesus to judge on the legitimacy of carrying out the death penalty, as mandated by Mosaic Law, on an adulteress caught red-handed (Jn 7:53-8:11).
+The instances where the death penalty is carried out in in the Gospel — the beheading of St. John the Baptist and the Crucifixion that victimized Jesus Himself — involve innocent men.
+There is also the episode where the Pharisees asked Jesus to judge on the legitimacy of carrying out the death penalty, as mandated by Mosaic Law, on an adulteress caught red-handed (Jn 7:53-8:11).

 Jesus Christ doesn’t overturn the Mosaic law in such a clear way as before, but we can still grasp His preference.
 By saying “Let he who is without sin cast the first stone,” He clearly asks us to show mercy to those who err, for we all err all the same (and I may remind you that the eternal penalty for sin, any sin, would be eternal death, but for the salvation Christ won for us.)
 This seems to parallel Jesus’ warnings according to which we shall be judged with the same measure we ourselves judge others (Mt 7:2), and that those who kill by the sword shall die by the sword (Mt 26:52).